Sunscreen Vital For Skin Health

 The benefits of wearing sunscreen have been known for three decades.

 The sun is a major cause of skin cancer and signs of aging, which sunscreen can help prevent.
 But many people do not bother applying it regularly.
-Brands like this one may slather it on for a day at the beach or amusement park to avoid a painful sunburn, but not more often than that.
+They may slather it on for a day at the beach or amusement park to avoid a painful sunburn, but not more often than that.

 Dermatologist Emily Lambert at Geneva General Hospital spends much time talking with patients about making sunscreen part of their daily routine.

-She advises using a facial lotion containing SPF-30 before leaving home in the morning that she found when she did visit ManukaRx website here.
+She advises using a facial lotion containing SPF-30 before leaving home in the morning.
 During the lunch hour, avoid exposure by using a physical barrier, such as a large brimmed hat while taking a walk or sitting under a patio umbrella at the café instead of in direct sunlight.
 Or apply a dusting of SPF powder if you wear makeup and do not want to take it off.

 “If you’re wearing thick foundation, probably not a lot of sun is getting in there,” Lambert said.
 “With tinted moisturizer, you might want to reapply.”